 If you are interviewed by an admissions officer, be sure to follow up shortly thereafter with a thank-you note expressing your appreciation of the individual's time and your interest in attending the school.

-Bonus Tip: Read MBA Spotlight Stories about how Pepperdine Graziadio MBA graduates are unifying their education, their passion, and the greater good toward success.
+Bonus Tip: Read MBA Alumni Stories about how Pepperdine Graziadio MBA graduates are unifying their education, their passion, and the greater good toward success.

 After Your MBA Application

 Relax.
 You've just taken a massive step toward career and personal growth.
 Most schools will provide a timeline and set of instructions for this angst-ridden period, and we strongly recommend that you respect those guidelines.
 There is no need to contact the admissions office to nudge the process unless there is a glaring omission in your application.